karlospn/how-to-push-a-container-image-into-acr-using-terraform/README.md

 To be more specific, it executes the following Docker commands:

 - ``docker build``: Used to build the container app image.
-- ``docker login``: Used for logging into the ACR.
+- ``docker login``: Used for login into the ACR.
 To login, it uses the ACR admin user and password.
 - ``docker push:`` Used to push the image into the ACR.

 **And what's the advantage of this scenario over the previous one?** In my opinion, there is no advantage; I consider this the least preferable of the three scenarios.
 I would opt to run the other two scenarios before considering this one.